zhousarah/azure-compute-docs/articles/container-instances/container-instance-ngroups/container-instances-about-ngroups.md

 :::image type="content" source="../media/container-instances-ngroups/ngroups-overview.png" alt-text="NGroups High Level Workflow":::

-With Azure Container Instances, customer need to create and maintain each individual container group manually.
-NGroups offers an easier solution to create, update and manage N container group instances  with a single API call.
+With Azure Container Instances, customer needs to create and maintain each individual container group manually.
+NGroups offers an easier solution to create, update, and manage N container group instances  with a single API call.

 Creating an NGroups resource is a two step process.

 1. Create a template resource known as - [Container Group Profile](#container-group-profile-cg-profile) (CGProfile).
-Under CGProfile a user can mention CG properties which will be common across all the CGs created by the NGroups.
+In the CGProfile, a user specifies CG properties that are applied across all CGs created by NGroups.

 2. Create an [NGroups](#ngroups) resource.
 User can provide the desired count (number of required CGs) and a reference to the container group profile along with other relevant properties.